 Things to do around Lake Bled

 The relatively small Bled Castle, standing on the top of a cliff, is divided into two levels.
-This brochure contains everything you need to know about visiting the castle.
 The castle is not far away, but you’re in for a pretty steep climb.
 Depending on the route, there’s plenty of stairs along the way.

 More information: blejski-grad.si